rileywheadon/poll-app/ROADMAP.md

 ## Riley

-- [ ] Test for security vulnerabilities (SQL injection, endpoint permissions)
-- [ ] Test for bugs, do a full click through of the app

-Admin Improvements (Commit #2)
+Admin Changes

 - [ ] View polls in boards (admin) should redirect to polls
 - [ ] Add ability to mute user (prevent from posting/commenting), ban user
 - [ ] Add ability to view comments from poll UI and delete them
 - [ ] Add other sort options to the poll section of the admin UI

-UI Improvements (Commit #3)

 - [ ] Ability to pin polls from admin

+Other Changes

 - [ ] Sort top by day/week/month/year/all time
-- [ ] Switch the pie/bar chart for choose one/many
+- [ ] Poll sorting in history/mypolls
 - [ ] Enforce lowercase usernames without spaces and special characters
+- [ ] Add custom endpoints to the scale
+- [ ] Ranked poll needs two-click interface

+Testing

+- [ ] Test for security vulnerabilities (SQL injection, endpoint permissions)
+- [ ] Test for bugs, do a full click through of the app

 ## Matt

 ### Important

-- Change tier list drag and drop to a clickable interface
-  - [ ] fix bug where when answers are selected inside of the tier list, they are not unchecked when placed on some other tier (not breaking but annoying)
-  - [ ] Correctly wire tier list results to the backend (breaking and annoying)
-- [ ] Restructure ranked input so that it supports a clickable interface
-- [ ] Implement clickable ranked input interface
+- [ ] Fix ranked alignment issue
 - [ ] Perfect graph visuals
+- [ ] Switch the pie/bar chart for choose one/many
+- [ ] Visually differentiate the 'choose one' and 'choose many' input fields

 ### Small/Secondary

-- [ ] WHERE THE FUCK DID THE FOOTER GO ON CREATE MOBILE!!!!!!!!!!!!?!?!??!
+- [ ] Adjust 'create-card' to fit the screen
+- [ ] Change "all" board to general
+- [ ] Change the board colour scheme (in create, to poll green/blue)
+- [ ] Add a nice icon (an eye, maybe?) to the anonymous checkbox
+- [ ] Light up tier list sections on hover
+- [ ] Widen the ranking boxes in results so they all have the same size
+- [ ] In ranking, make the "you" boxes green and the "average" boxes blue
+- [ ] Set default colour scheme to dark mode (just add the "dark" class to body I think)

 # Roadmap